Mahan Mj: Career

 Mahan Mitra joined the PhD program in mathematics at the University of California, Berkeley, with Andrew Casson as his advisor.
 He received the Earle C. Anthony Fellowship, U.C.
 Berkeley in 1992–1993 and the prestigious Sloan Fellowship for 1996–1997.
 After earning a doctorate from U.C.
 Berkeley in 1997, he worked briefly at the Institute of Mathematical Sciences, Chennai in 1998.

 He was Professor of Mathematics and Dean of Research at the Ramakrishna Mission Vivekananda University till 2015.
 He is currently Professor of Mathematics at the Tata Institute of Fundamental Research, Mumbai.

 He has widely published and presented his research in the area of hyperbolic manifolds and ending lamination spaces.
 His most notable work is the proof of existence of Cannon–Thurston maps.
 This led to the resolution of the conjecture that connected limit sets of finitely generated Kleinian groups are locally connected.
 He is also the author of a book titled Maps on boundaries of hyperbolic metric spaces.

+In 2017, he became a laureate of the Asian Scientist 100 by the Asian Scientist.
 Mj was an invited speaker at the International Congress of Mathematicians in 2018 in Rio de Janeiro.